fdac/Project2/README.md

  ```

 1. How to run the script unattended.
- If you exit the shell frow where you started a script the script
+ If you exit the shell from where you started a script the script
  gets hangup signal and, unless it ignores it, is terminated.
 There
  are several ways around that.
  1. Run 'nohup ./ScriptName'